-I run my own design studio for story-powered innovation™.
+I run a design studio for story-powered innovation™.

 Here, I use story as a tool to help leaders like you research, design and share new kinds of solutions to complex problems.